-The central result in this section applies the the method of exchangeable pairs and the mean value trace inequality to bound the derivative of the trace mgf in terms of the conditional variance.
+The central result in this section applies the method of exchangeable pairs and the mean value trace inequality to bound the derivative of the trace m.g.f. in terms of the conditional variance.
 This is the most important step in our theory on the exponential concentration of random matrices.